taufiqpsumarna/taufiqpsumarna.my.id/docs/blog/posts/2024/09/openwebui-local-chatgpt.md

 !!!tip
     ![openwebui signup](/assets/images/openwebui-signup.png)
-    For the first time you need create a local user by clicking up `sign up`, I took 30 minutes to realize it LOL 😂
+    For the first time you need create a local user by clicking up **sign up** inside Open WebUI , I took 30 minutes to realize it LOL 😂

 ### Step 5: Customizing the Setup